thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 Otherwise be aware that if the update attempts to apply but fails, you can actually fetch that from the registry.
 Use the following command in PowerShell to detect if an update has been applied but failed: `Get-ItemPropertValue -Path 'HKLM:\SYSTEM\Setup\MoSetup\Tracking' -Name 'FailureCount'
 One thing that could be worth setting up is a Remediation that detect for the FailureCount and outputs it to the console, to get an overview of how many times the upgrade failed to apply, and then you could consider doing manual checks and perhaps excluding it from getting the upgrade.

-I hope you found this blog useful, and I sincerely hope you won't need it and you will find yourself in a position to replace the aging hardware instead.
-Imagine the hardware that doesn't support Windows 11 is slowly coming up to 8 years old now, as of this blogs date.
+I hope you found this blog useful, and I sincerely hope you won't need it and you will find yourself in a position to replace the aging hardware instead.The hardware that doesn't support Windows 11 is slowly coming up to 8 years old now, as of this blogs date, so it's already very old.
+If you are in the position where you are upgrading your unsupported hardware, just be sure to consider all the risks involved.